Coronation of Mary I of England: Coronation

 On 1 October, Mary arrived by barge at the privy stairs of the Old Palace of Westminster.
 As Mary walked from Westminster Hall to the Abbey in the morning, three naked swords were carried before her.
-Two represented Justice, Spiritual justice, and Temporal justice.
+Two of swords, carried by the Earls of Westmorland and Cumberland, represented Spiritual and Temporal justice.
 The third sword, the curtana, was carried by the Earl of Derby and represented Mercy.
 The great bearing sword was refurbished by the cutler John Ailande.
 Anne of Cleves and Princess Elizabeth attended Mary as she processed into the Abbey.
 Countesses and noblewomen walked in pairs, holding their coronets.

 Mary's train was carried by the Lord Chamberlain, John Gage, and the Duchess of Norfolk.
 The quire of the Abbey was hung with tapestry and the floor was strewn with rushes.
 When Mary entered the Abbey, the Bishop declared the Queen's pardon for prisoners, excluding those in the Tower of London and some in the Marshalsea.
 The exceptions included those who had supported Lady Jane Grey.

 The mount and St Edward's chair

 Mary was led to King Edward's chair by two noblemen.
 After a short repose, she was joined by Stephen Gardiner, Bishop of Winchester and Lord Chancellor, on the raised scaffold or mount in sight of the people.
 The chair was at the centre of the mount, draped with rich fabrics.
-On the back of the "white chair" were two carved lions on the corner posts and a fleur-de-lis topping the centre.
-Mary showed herself at the four corners of the mount.
+According to Antonio de Guaras, the chair was placed on a higher platform with ten steps.
+A diagram of the stage used at the coronation of Elizabeth I shows the chair raised on an octagonal mount with five steps placed on the platform.
+On the back of the "white chair" were two carved lions on the corner posts and a fleur-de-lis topping the centre.C.
+S. Knighton, Calendar State Papers Domestic, Mary (London: HMSO, 1998), p.
+12 no. 20.

+The "great white chair" was similarly described in an account of the Coronation of Edward VI.
+The ambassador Simon Renard mentioned that Mary sat on a "stone chair covered with brocade" at the banquet after the coronation.
+The stone had been brought from Scotland as a token of victory, the Stone of Scone (now displayed at Perth Museum).Jessica S. Hower, 'Her Most Noble Progenitours', Valerie Schutte & Jessica S. Hower, Mid Tudor Queenship and Memory: The Making and Re-making of Lady Jane Grey and Mary I (Palgrave Macmillan, 2023), p.
+58.

-From the mount, Gardiner introduced Mary as queen, a part of the ceremony known as "recognition".
+Mary showed herself at the four corners of the mount, and Gardiner introduced her as queen, a part of the ceremony known as "recognition".
 Edward VI had been carried to the corners of his dais on a little chair by ushers.
-The ushers who guarded Mary's chair were Masters George Tyrrel, John Norris, Dauncey and Lyggens, men who served as daily waiters in the queen's household.
-Norris later compiled a treatise on ceremonial for Gentlemen Ushers.
+The ushers who guarded Mary's chair were Masters George Tyrrel, John Norris, Dauncey and Roger Lyggens, men who served as daily waiters in the queen's household.
+Norris later compiled a treatise on ceremonial for gentlemen ushers.

 Gardiner asked for the people's assent, and they cried out in one voice "God save Queen Mary".